nuagenetworks/vspkdoc/_sources/v6/nugateway.rst.txt

 - ``gateway_version``: The Gateway Software Version as reported during bootstrapping.

 - ``native_vlan``: Default Native VLAN to carry untagged traffic on the ports of this gateway.
-Applicable for Cisco 9K only.
+Applicable for third-party Netconf Gateways only.
 Possible values are 1-3967.

 - ``redundancy_group_id``: The Redundancy Gateway Group associated with this Gateway Instance.
 This is a read only attribute